Ever look back at specific points in your life and wonder, “what on earth was I thinking?”

 *Sigh* Yep, I definitely become regretful in these moments.

 There are also mundane days and weeks we don’t remember.
-These are the days that don’t necessarily hold anything extraordinary in them.
+These are the days that hold nothing extraordinary in them.
 Kind of like these past several weeks of quarantine.
 They’re sort of just passing by, and suddenly we’re two days away from May.
 Where did the time go and what did we do with it?!

 It’s easy to start guilt-tripping yourself and regretting what you shoulda-coulda-woulda done, and I’m sure you realize this, but that does us no good.
 It’s important to get “ahead of yourself” in these times, to save yourself from falling into this rabbit hole of regret.